 We currently do not offer fully funded scholarships nor full rides to any of our programs.
 To read more about the types of funding opportunities available, please visit our Types of Financial Aid page.

-7. What is the most I can get for a scholarship?
+7. What is the most I can get for a scholarship or graduate research assistanship?

-8. What are assistantship options and how do I apply for an assistantship?
+8. What are assistantship graduate options and how do I apply for an assistantship?

-9. What are research opportunities on campus available to graduate students?
+9. What type of research opportunities are available to graduate students?

-Research opportunities are available in our graduate programs, including graduate research assistantship options alongside faculty as well as the required capstone or thesis projects towards the end of our graduate programs.
+Research opportunities are available in our graduate programs, whether via the required capstone or thesis project towards the end of their graduate programs or through or via a graduate research assistantship alongside our faculty.
 Students should expect to conduct research at least once while enrolled in any of our programs.

-10. Can I have the transcript evaluation requirement waived?
+10. Can I have the official transcript evaluation requirement waived?